victorzappi/LDSP/README.md

 This configuration .json file should be in your LDSP/phones/vendor/model folder, in order to be used.
 If you configure a phone, please let us know!
 So we can add it to the repository, to the list, and make it more accesible to other people.

-We have had the experience of certain phones that do not have any type of mixer_paths.xml -or even .xml files at all.
-This makes it impossible, as of now, to configure the phone for proper LDSP use.
+We have had the experience of certain phones that do not have any type of mixer_paths.xml file and probably use a non standard method to control the audio I/O. This makes it impossible, as of now, to configure the phone for proper LDSP use.
 The phones in question are:
+	- Samsung Galaxy Nexus GT (GT-I9100)
-	- LG Optimus L3
+  - LG Optimus L3 ---> needs more testing
-	- MEDION_E4504_S13A_206_160302
+	- MEDION_E4504_S13A_206_160302 ---> needs more testing
-	- Xiaomi Redmi 9
+	- Xiaomi Redmi 9 ---> needs more testing
-	- Samsung Galaxy S3 mini
+	- Samsung Galaxy S3 mini ---> needs more testing